mk-fg/waterfox/README.rst

   .browserContainer { background-color: #18343f !important; }

-Not sure if it has to be this complicated to just have browser display something you want in all tabs (and not blind you), but that's what seem to work atm.
+Not sure if it has to be this complicated to just have browser display something you want in all tabs (and not blind you), but that's what seem to work atm (as of 2019, and still works for me in 2021, but maybe not all-necessary anymore).

 .. _arkenfox/user.js: https://github.com/arkenfox/user.js
 .. _UserContent.css: http://kb.mozillazine.org/index.php?title=UserContent.css